Starrcade (1998)

 The 1998 Starrcade was the 16th annual Starrcade professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on December 27, 1998, from the MCI Center in Washington, D.C.

-The main event was a No Disqualification match between Goldberg and Kevin Nash for the WCW World Heavyweight Championship.
+The main event was a no-disqualification match between Goldberg and Kevin Nash for the WCW World Heavyweight Championship.
 Their feud began when Nash won a battle royal at World War 3, and earned a title match.
 Other matches included Diamond Dallas Page against The Giant, Eric Bischoff against Ric Flair, and Konnan against Chris Jericho for the WCW World Television Championship.
-In 2015, All WCW pay-per-views were made available on the WWE Network.
+In 2015, all WCW pay-per-views were made available on the WWE Network.
+The event generated 460,000 ppv buys.

 Storylines

 The event featured wrestlers from pre-existing feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main feud heading into Starrcade was between Goldberg and Kevin Nash over the WCW World Heavyweight Championship.
 Since his debut, Goldberg started an undefeated streak, and won the title from Hollywood Hogan on the July 6 edition of Nitro.
 At World War 3, Nash won a battle royal to earn a title match with Goldberg at Starrcade, and their feud began.
 Heading into Starrcade, Goldberg had an undefeated streak of 173 matches.

 The feud between Ric Flair and Eric Bischoff began on September 14, when Flair returned to reform the Four Horsemen.
 The Four Horsemen feuded with the New World Order, but it soon reduced to a feud between Flair and Bischoff.
 The feud between Diamond Dallas Page and The Giant began when Bret Hart defeated Page with the help of The Giant to win the WCW United States Heavyweight Championship on the November 30 edition of Nitro.